5 Common mother-in-law problems and how to handle them

-Don't shut her down; hear her out.
+Don’t shut her down; hear her out.
 Why would she feel the need to do this?
 Is there anything that you can do to help put a stop to this?
 Dr. Daniel Tomasulo views this attitude as a form of disrespect, which may or may not be intentional.
-Reach out and make more of an effort to show her that you're not intimidated by any comparison, but you’re still humble enough to accept that nobody is perfect.
+Reach out and make more of an effort to show her that you’re not intimidated by any comparison, but you’re still humble enough to accept that nobody is perfect.

 If you struggle with an MIL who constantly criticizes your decisions and undermines your opinions, it can be frustrating.
-Psychologist Diane Barth recommends compromise.
-Respect the differences as well as each other's boundaries.
+Psychologist Diane Barth recommends: compromise.
+Respect the differences as well as each other’s boundaries.
 The generational gap can prove challenging to bridge, especially when you both have strong views.
 The important thing is not to react on impulse, take a step back, and to create space when needed.
-Don’t engage if you feel that you'll only end up saying hurtful things.
+Don’t engage if you feel that you’ll only end up saying hurtful things.
 Stay calm and be firm, showing her that though her approval is appreciated, it does not define you.

 Though it may make you uncomfortable, try to look at the bright side of the situation.
 Is she opening up, without hesitation, because she feels comfortable with you?
-Maybe she does this because she’s just so confident that you can take the real her, without having to censor herself.
+Maybe she does this because she’s just so confident that you can handle the real her, without having to censor herself.
 It also helps to remember that aging has been linked to an increase in bluntness.
 Be considerate, but honest with her.
-If her honesty can be offensive at times, don't hesitate to call her out, with love.
-Don't force closeness, either.
+If her honesty can be offensive at times, don’t hesitate to call her out, with love.
+Don’t force closeness, either.
 Let it happen naturally.